Project-OMOTES/rtc-tools-heat-network/docs/theory/Validation_pipe_diameter_sizing.rst

 In this version of the optimizer routine, only the variable operational cost for sources where they scale with the thermal energy production are supported.
 For more information on the time step, see Section :ref:`subsec_V_Profiles_and_time_steps`.

-..
-Total heat loss, computed with final diameter?
-..
-(109172.85920502 +10000000)*0.02*8760
-..
-However, time steps are five days, which the user does not know.
-The user specifies the profile of the heat source per time step.
-W per hour.

 The total fixed operational expenditure (opex), :math:`C_{fixed,opex,tot}`, is computed by:

 .. _eq_fixed_opex_cost: